sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 - using an object where keys represent form fields;
 - using an array.

-We’re going to use an array, because we want to have several validations with different error messages for some fields.
+We’re going to use an array because we want to have several validations with different error messages for some fields.
 For example, a field can be required _and_ have a maximum length:

 <!--
 const hasStringValue = value => typeof value === 'string' && value.trim() !== ''